MolotovCherry/Android-ImageMagick7/README.md

 It can be configured to both build as a binary (with shared libaries or statically linked), or as separate shared libraries (and no binary).

+MagickWand and Magick++ are both available for compilation as well.

 It comes compiled with the following features:

 - OpenMP(3.1) / OpenCL (Qualcomm)